i’m danna.

 (dah-na)

-And then I make stuff.
+And then I make stuff real people really want.

 scroll for long version